Enferlain/CityClassifiers/README.md

 # CityClassifiers

 A flexible and powerful framework for training and deploying high-performance image classifiers and aesthetic predictors.
-This project utilizes modern vision transformers and advanced training techniques to achieve state-of-the-art results.
+This project utilizes modern vision transformers and advanced training techniques to achieve ~~state-of-the-art~~ results.

+#### CHECK ORIGINAL README FOR THE ORIGINAL INFO, AND THE SIGLIP AND DINO BRANCHES FOR "STABLE" CHECKPOINTS

 ## Core Concepts